 Also of interest is that Cary has more people living here who work in computers and math than 95% of the places in the US.

 The per capita income in Cary in 2010 was $41,985, which is wealthy relative to North Carolina and the nation.
 This equates to an annual income of $167,940 for a family of four.
 However, Cary contains both very wealthy and poor people as well.

-Cary is a very ethnically-diverse town.
+Cary is an extremely ethnically-diverse town.
 The people who call Cary home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Cary residents report their race to be White, followed by Asian.
 Important ancestries of people in Cary include English, Irish, Italian, and Polish.

 The most common language spoken in Cary is English.
 Other important languages spoken here include Spanish and Other Asian languages.